 - Culturally Appropriate Food Access: This subgroup has been assessing the extent of the need for culturally appropriate food options in Montgomery County, and working to increase access to culturally appropriate products in the food assistance network.

-Hunger Relief Directory – We are creating a comprehensive list of all current hunger relief resources and emergency food providers in Montgomery County.
-This directory – which will be a valuable resource for individuals experiencing food insecurity, providers, and government agency staff – will frame the current state of food insecurity in the County and highlight existing efforts and gaps in services provided.
+Food Assistance Resource Directory (FARD)- We created a comprehensive list of all current hunger relief resources and emergency food providers in Montgomery County.
+This directory – which serves as a valuable resource for individuals experiencing food insecurity, providers, and government agency staff – frames the current state of food insecurity in the County and highlights existing efforts and gaps in services provided.
 The FARD will continue to be added to and updated.